Continuum Limit of Dendritic Deposition: Results and Discussion

 The confidence interval for $\gamma$ must be interpreted carefully in relation to the $\gamma = 0$ hypothesis.
-In particular, this interval does not include zero.
+In particular, our calculated interval does not include zero.
 The remaining discrepancy can be explained by the magnitude of the \textda number.
 That is, for smaller values of $\Da$, $\Gamma$ might follow the trend in Fig.~\ref{fig:scaling}(d) and move closer to zero.
 But this trend is not robust.
-The bottom of the confidence interval for the blue point, $-0.09$, may instead indicate that the final part of the upwards drift in the data is a numerical artifact covering an underlying plateau at a value of around $-0.1$.
-Such a plateau would be consistent with the position of the preceding orange, green, and red points.
+The bottom of the confidence interval for the dark blue point, $-0.09$, may instead indicate that the final part of the upwards drift in the data is a numerical artifact covering an underlying plateau at around $-0.1$.
+Such a plateau would be consistent with the position of the preceding violet, brown, and light blue points.

+We might be able to resolve this ambiguity by expanding Fig.~\ref{fig:scaling}(d) to include the next point on the left.
+However, to add this point, we would have to generate clusters with billions of particles at an even smaller value of $\Da$, where each particle takes more computational steps to deposit.
+Unfortunately, these calculations would take years of simulation time, and so are computationally prohibitive.

-In spite of this concern about the trend in $\Gamma$, we can draw two conclusions from the results of the 2D simulations.
-First, previous studies reported that $\gamma \approx -0.2$, but this value does not fit our data \cite{meakinModelsColloidalAggregation1988, halseyElectrodepositionDiffusionLimited1990}.
+In spite of the concern about the trend in $\Gamma$, we can still draw two conclusions from the results of the 2D simulations.
+First, although previous studies reported that $\gamma \approx -0.2$, this value does not fit our data \cite{meakinModelsColloidalAggregation1988, halseyElectrodepositionDiffusionLimited1990}.
 Based on panel (d), it is clear that $\gamma \geq -0.1$, a significant upward revision.
 Second, while it is not possible to distinguish between a plateau at around $\gamma = -0.1$ and a continued trend towards $\gamma = 0$, the latter is still entirely consistent with the simulation results.
-Consequently, the data offers the first substantial numerical support for the hypothesis that $\gamma = 0$.
+Consequently, the data provides the first substantive numerical evidence that the continuum model reproduces the continuum limit of the particle-based deposition process.